yugalk14/quack/readme.md

 I Created a dynamic front end by using the Angular.js front end framework Run an server-side application with authentication services on Node.js Model and store data in MongoDB Build an API using Express and deploy it all on **Microcosft Azure!**

-**Microcosft Azure!** provides the analytics of the web application such as -Data in, Data out
+**Microcosft Azure!** provides the analytics of the web application such as
+- Data in, Data out
--Errors if its happening
+- Errors if its happening
--Number of requests happening on the web application -Average response time of the application.
+- Number of requests happening on the web application
+- Average response time of the application.

 I've used **Passport.js** for user login authentication.
 For user's password security I've used **bcrypt.js** to hash the password.
 So that unauthenticated personal can't see what is the particular user password not even Admin (me).